kbongco/Rhy-Finder-/README.md

 ### MVP/Goals

 Rhy-Finder's MVP's are:<br>
--to have a map showing various arcades in the NJ/NY area<br>
 -have a search bar for searching various arcades and their locations<br>
 -have a working form for people to add locations/machines<br>
 -have a detailed page working showing arcade and machines<br>